MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### BuiltinCertificateVerifierEnabled
-  #### Determines whether the built-in certificate verifier will be used to verify server certificates
+  #### Determines whether the built-in certificate verifier will be used to verify server certificates  (deprecated)
   >DEPRECATED: This policy is deprecated.
 It is currently supported but will become obsolete in a future release.
   #### Supported versions:
   - On macOS since 83 or later

   #### Description
   This policy is deprecated because it's intended to serve only as a short-term mechanism to give enterprises more time to update their environments and report issues if they are found to be incompatible with the built-in certificate verifier.

 This policy is scheduled to be removed in Microsoft Edge for Mac OS X version 87, when support for the legacy certificate verifier on Mac OS X is planned to be removed.